Escapade in Florence: Production

-Release
+Reception

 The Monthly Film Bulletin called it "an almost perfect example of its genre - straightforward story, likeable young protagonists, some good rough and tumble with the hero's skill in jiu jitsu coming in useful, pleasant songs, a general happy atmosphere, and a strong location background."

 Diabolique said it "very much puts Kirk front and center, and he is charming as an American abroad getting into hijinks with art thieves."

+Home media

-The film was released in September 2013 on DVD via the Disney Movie Club Exclusives.
+Escapade in Florence was released through VHS in March 1986 as part of a promotion called "Annette Month", which honored the film's star Annette Funicello.
+It was later re-released in DVD format in September 2013 via the Disney Movie Club Exclusives.